BlaineDev/431-2020/classes/class25/README.md

 1. Now that we're in December, don't forget about staying healthy, keeping other people healthy, and taking care of those that need your help. **Make good choices.**
 2. [Minute Paper after Class 25](https://bit.ly/431-2020-minute-25) is due Wednesday 2020-12-02 at noon.
-3. Scheduling form for Project B oral presentations (for those of you who've received an invitation) due Wednesday 2020-12-02 at noon, too.
+3. Scheduling form for Project B oral presentations due Wednesday 2020-12-02 at noon, too.
+    - People I'm waiting to hear from (as of 10 AM Sunday 2020-11-29) are Emily Conlan, Akif Gormez, Arsh Kochar, Marie Michenkova, Aman Pande, Zoe Sekyonda, Kristi Westphaln and Emily Zetzer.
 4. [Project B](https://thomaselove.github.io/431-2020-projectB) and everything is 2020-12-10 at Noon, other than the Zoom presentations.
     - If you want TA help on your project, remember to get it by the end of the day Monday 2020-12-07.
     - Dr. Love will monitor Piazza for Project B questions until 2020-12-10 at 9 AM.
 5. Quiz 2 will appear on Friday 2020-12-04, and is due on 2020-12-14 at Noon.
     - Questions about Quiz 2 can be asked via Piazza using private messages to the Instructor(s) through 2020-12-14 at 9 AM.
-6. Fill out the Course Evaluation, when it becomes available.
+6. Fill out the CWRU Course Evaluation, when it becomes available.
 It's very important to me to have as many of you as possible respond.

 ## One Last Thing